 When I was in Egypt in 1988, I did the regulation tourism things: the pyramids, the Nile, the temples and the Red Sea.
-But the one thing I regret was the thing I did not do which was to take up an offer.
+But my regret was the thing I did not do which was to take up an offer.
 At Aswan a Coptic taxi driver befriended me.
-I cannot remember his name but I do remember he asked would I go home and meet his family.
+I cannot remember his name but he asked would I go home and meet his family.
 I turned him down either out of suspicion or because I wanted to spend more time at the poolside bar.

 It was a shame because I would have learned a lot more about Copts and their Orthodox Christianity inherited from Pharaonic Egyptians.
 I had blithely assumed Egypt, or officially the Arab Republic of Egypt, was a Muslim country but as my taxi driver reminded me, 10 percent were not.
 He also told me the leader of that 10 percent, some eight million Copts, was a Pope, just like the more famous one in St Peter’s.

-Copts became second class citizens suffering petty discrimination in their own country until the 19th dynasty of Albanian Muhammad Ali Pasha.
-Ali abolished Jizya and saw their value as an administrative caste.
+Copts became second class citizens suffering petty discrimination until the 19th dynasty of Albanian Muhammad Ali Pasha.
+Ali abolished Jizya and used the Copts as an administrative caste.
 Ali emulated the British divide and conquer strategy of raising the profile of a despised minority.
 The Copts thrived and started their own schools of education.
 A 20th century Diaspora took the faith to every continent.